 Employing a scheduling and appointments feature on a sales automation platform ensures nothing falls through the cracks.
 Whether it’s a new client consultation or a follow-up meeting, hassle-free scheduling prevents sales reps from accidentally double booking or missing appointments.
 Gone are the days where messages need to be exchanged back-and-forth to compromise on a meeting time.

 Using a sales automation system gives sales reps a bird’s eye view of sales conversions, form completions, email open rates, click-through rates, marketing and campaign performance and contact engagement.
 Instead of having to sift through piles and piles of data, simply leverage the sales reports feature to monitor lead and product revenue, activity history, orders and billing, etc.

 The secret to saving time and boosting productivity is to find the right CRM to manage and trigger your sales automation.
 What is CRM?
 It stands for customer relationship management: a powerful system that connects the data from your sales leads and customers, all in one place.

-A CRM help you set the foundation for automation.
+A CRM helps you set the foundation for a successful sales automation process.
 You can track details like email address, type of customer, purchase history, current sales pipeline stage, and how often someone opens or clicks an email.

-Quotes and orders in one place: Create, manage, and share custom quotes directly from your tool.
+Create, manage, and share custom quotes directly from your sales automation tool.
 Send email notifications to sales reps when quotes are accepted or declined, allow customers to accept a quote with one click and pay online, and automatically convert quotes into orders and create a balance.